silkroadnomad/DoichainPlaygroundSvelte/README.md

   - Doichain-NFTs
 - [ ] create a multisig address
 - [ ] spend from a multisig address
-- [ ] automate spending from a multisgi addrss
+- [ ] automate spending from a multisig address